Asia’s Largest Brackish Water Lagoon – Chilka Lagoon Lake

 This Lagoon Lake is the second largest lagoon in the world.
 Lagoon Lake is India’s first ‘wetland of International Importance’.

 This Lagoon Lake, the most beautiful natural scenery in Orissa, is spread over three districts of Odisha; namely Puri, Ganjam and Khurda.
 Chilka Lagoon Lake in Odisha is situated in the mouth of Daya River which falls into the Bay of Bengal.
 Motto village connects the lagoon to the Bay of Bengal.

-This Lake has an area of around 1165 square km in rainy season which shrinks by 150 square km in the dry season.
+This Lake has an area of around 1165 square kilometers in the rainy season which shrinks by 150 square kilometers in the dry season.

 Chilka Lagoon Lake is also known as Chilika Lake.
 The Lake is separated from the sea by a strip of sand flats and marshy islands.
 These islands are occupied by fishermen families and are favored by tourists, which is accessible by boat journey from the land.